The Corporate Governance Review: Australia

 Overview of governance regime

-In Australia, listed companies are subject to a corporate governance regime comprising various legislative instruments and regulatory guidelines including the Corporations Act 2001 (Cth) (Corporations Act), the Listing Rules of the Australian Securities Exchange (ASX), the Market Integrity Rules (Securities Markets) 2017 (Market Integrity Rules) of the Australian Securities and Investments Commission (ASIC), the ASX Corporate Governance Principles and Recommendations (CGPR) (4th Edition), the accounting standards of the Australian Accounting Standards Board (AASB) and ASIC's regulatory guides.
+Listed companies in Australia are subject to a corporate governance regime comprising various statutory instruments and regulatory guidelines, including the Corporations Act 2001 (Cth) (the Corporations Act), the Australian Securities Exchange (ASX) Listing Rules (the Listing Rules), the Market Integrity Rules (Securities Markets) 2017 (the Market Integrity Rules) of the Australian Securities and Investments Commission (ASIC), the ASX Corporate Governance Principles and Recommendations (CGPR) (4th Edition), the accounting standards of the Australian Accounting Standards Board (AASB) and ASIC's regulatory guides.

-The Corporations Act regulates, among other things, the corporate governance duties and standards of behaviour for both private and public, listed and non-listed companies.
+The Corporations Act regulates, among other things, corporate governance duties and standards for both private and public listed and non-listed companies.
 It also applies to both local companies and foreign companies that are registered in Australia.
-As the principal piece of legislation in this area, the Corporations Act provides a roadmap for company officers and directors.
-It features a comprehensive regime of mandatory provisions that attract penalties for contravention and optional replaceable rules that can be excluded, modified or replaced by an alternative provision in a company's constitution.
+As the primary legislation in this area, the Corporations Act provides a comprehensive road map for company officers.
+It contains both mandatory provisions that attract penalties for contravention and optional replaceable rules that can be excluded, modified or replaced by an alternative provision in a company's constitution.

-- supervising compliance by listed entities with the Listing Rules and enforcing any contraventions of these rules;
+- supervising compliance by listed entities with the Listing Rules and enforcing any contraventions;

-- highlighting the importance of sound corporate governance values to ASX-listed entities in Australia; and
+- highlighting the importance of good corporate governance to ASX-listed entities in Australia; and

-- educating retail investors, who lack a sophisticated understanding of the companies they are considering for investment opportunities.
+- educating unsophisticated retail investors that are considering investment opportunities.

-The Listing Rules serve many purposes and govern terms around admission to the official list, disclosure and general behaviour.
-Contraventions of the Listing Rules can be enforced against listed entities pursuant to various provisions of the Corporations Act.
+The Listing Rules govern admission to the official list, continuous disclosure and general standards of behaviour.
+Contraventions of the Listing Rules can be enforced against listed entities by virtue of the Corporations Act.

-ASIC is empowered by Pt 7.2A of the Corporations Act to create the Market Integrity Rules, which govern domestic licensed financial markets and participants in those markets.
+ASIC is empowered by Part 7.2A of the Corporations Act to create the Market Integrity Rules, which govern domestic licensed financial markets and participants in those markets.

-Established in August 2002, the ASX Corporate Governance Council (Council) operates as a hub for various stakeholders to share insights on topical corporate governance issues.
+Established in August 2002, the ASX Corporate Governance Council (the Council) allows stakeholders to share insights on topical corporate governance issues.
 The Council was responsible for developing the CGPR, the first edition of which was published in 2003.
-The Council has just recently released the fourth edition of the CGPR, which will apply to ASX-listed entities for financial years commencing from 1 January 2020 onwards.
-This revision was prompted by growing concerns over trust, values and culture in the corporate sphere.
+The Council released the fourth edition of the CGPR on 27 February 2019, which applies to ASX-listed entities for financial years commencing from 1 January 2020 onwards.
+This latest edition was prompted by growing concerns about common issues regarding corporate governance and risk culture.

 Listed entities must take an 'if not, why not' approach to the CGPR.
-This simply means that, although the board of a listed entity is entitled to not adopt certain recommendations that it considers are inappropriate in the circumstances, it must explain its reasons for forming this view.3
+That is, although the board of a listed entity is entitled to not adopt certain recommendations that it considers inappropriate in the circumstances, it must explain its reasons for forming this view.3

-Although the AASB operates under the Australian Securities and Investments Commission Act 2001 (Cth), the accounting standards developed by the AASB are enabled by the Corporations Act.
-The preparation and disclosure of financial statements serve a very important purpose by ensuring the accountability of a company's management.
+Although the AASB operates under the Australian Securities and Investments Commission Act 2001 (Cth), the accounting standards developed by the AASB are empowered by the Corporations Act.
+The preparation and disclosure of financial statements that meet these standards ensures accountability at the management level.

-The ASX is responsible for ensuring compliance by listed entities with the Listing Rules and the ASX Settlement Operating Rules (Operating Rules).
+The ASX is responsible for regulating compliance by listed entities with the Listing Rules and the ASX Settlement Operating Rules.
 It has certain limited powers, including suspension, delisting, ordering rectification and referral of matters and investigations to ASIC.

-As the chief corporate regulator, ASIC serves a variety of different and important functions, including:
+As the chief corporate regulator, ASIC serves a variety of important functions, including:

 - identifying breaches of the Market Integrity Rules;

-- overseeing financial markets, participants of these markets and trading on domestic licensed financial markets such as the ASX;
+- overseeing financial markets and their participants, and trading on domestic licensed financial markets, such as the ASX;

-- enforcing compliance with corporate governance standards and punishing breaches of conduct obligations; and
+- enforcing compliance with corporate governance standards and subjecting breaches to disciplinary action; and

-- administering and governing the administration of the Corporations Act.
+- governing the administration of the Corporations Act.

-For breaches of the Market Integrity Rules, ASIC maintains accountability through enforceable undertakings and infringement notices.
+For breaches of the Market Integrity Rules, ASIC can require enforceable undertakings and issue infringement notices.

 iii Australian Prudential Regulatory Authority

-As Australia's independent prudential authority in the banking, insurance and superannuation industries, the Australian Prudential Regulatory Authority (APRA) creates prudential standards on risk management, corporate governance and financial security, for participants in these markets.
+As Australia's independent prudential authority in the banking, insurance and superannuation (pension) industries, the Australian Prudential Regulatory Authority (APRA) creates standards for the entities that it regulates on risk management, corporate governance and financial security.

 iv Australian Competition and Consumer Commission

-The relative stability of the corporate governance regime in Australia has been disrupted by two relatively recent events: the APRA inquiry into the CBA and the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (Banking Royal Commission).
-The final CBA report produced by APRA was published on 1 May 2018 and the Banking Royal Commission commenced at the start of 2018.
-Andrew Clarke, Professor at the College of Law and Justice, described this period of time in 2018 as 'the perfect corporate storm'.5 These events produced a heightened awareness of corporate culture and increased public scrutiny of the alleged dishonesty and 'hubris'6 which was said to be widespread in large financial services institutions.
+The final CBA report produced by APRA was published on 1 May 2018 and the Banking Royal Commission commenced at the beginning of 2018.
+Andrew Clarke, Professor at the College of Law and Justice, described this period in 2018 as 'the perfect corporate storm'.9 These events invited public scrutiny and awareness of poor corporate cultures and the alleged dishonesty and hubris10 of large financial institutions and their management.

-The Hon.
-Kenneth Hayne AC QC was appointed as Commissioner to oversee the Banking Royal Commission.
-The Commissioner released his interim report on 28 September 2018 and his final report on 1 February 2019 (Final Report).
-Three key themes arose from Commissioner Hayne's pronouncements following the release of the findings from the Banking Royal Commission:
+The Honourable Kenneth Hayne AC QC was appointed as Commissioner to oversee the Banking Royal Commission.
+He released his interim report on 28 September 2018 and his final report on 1 February 2019 (the Final Report).
+Three key themes arose from Commissioner Hayne's statements following the release of the findings from the Banking Royal Commission:

-- businesses must obey the law and foster a culture that drives compliance; and
+- businesses must obey the law and invest in a culture that values compliance; and

 - regulators must enforce the law and act on contraventions, asking themselves 'why not litigate' rather than 'why litigate'.